 The prison complex has several locations such as: Phu Son Prison, Phu Hai Prison, Phu Hung Kamp, Separated Cow Shed, Phu Tho Kamp, Phu An Kamp, Phu Binh Kamp, American Tiger Cages, French Tiger Cages, Phu Tuong Kamp, Phu Phong and the unfinished prison No. 9.

-Also, the Con Dao prison complex under the managing of two periods of French colonialism and US imperialism, it had 127 hospitals, 42 cells, and 504 “tiger cages.”
+Also, the Con Dao prison complex, under the management of two periods of French colonialism and US imperialism, had 127 hospitals, 42 cells, and 504 “tiger cages.”

-The tiger cages have the area of 5,475 sqm which was built by the French in Phu Tuong prison camp.
+The tiger cages have an area of 5,475 sqm which was built by the French in Phu Tuong prison camp.

 The tiger cages

 The American tiger cages were built in 1971 and are also known as the Phu Binh Camp (or Camp 7).
 Infact, it was a brand new prison system on the island and covered an area of 25,788 square kilometers.
 It consists of eight zones from A to H including 384 cells.

 Apart from the areas where prisoners would suffer physical and psychological pain, the enemies also inflicted the penalty of hard labor on them.
 The typical shape was the basement for rice husking.
 You can imagine that the prisoners were forced by this punishment to push the heavy mill into the hot.
 Especially the dirty and suffocating atmosphere.
 Even when these prisoners were always hard at work, the wardens still used their whip to torture them.

 In July 1970, two representatives of the United States Congress visited the prison.
 When the delegation arrived in prison, they walked out the planned route they gave.
 And from this, these representatives walked around the prison thanks to the map drawn by a former prisoner.

 It is worth a visit Con Dao Prison